Individual Solutions for Ethnic Skin and Hair

 Skin conditions such as acne and eczema affect the skin’s pigmentation.
 Skin concerns that nearly everyone faces every day, such as insect bites, can have a more pronounced appearance in dark skin.
 People with darker skin tones are also at higher risk of hyperpigmentation, too much pigmentation in the skin, that results in visible dark spots, and hypopigmentation, a decrease in pigmentation, resulting in lighter spots.
 Certain hair conditions such as traction alopecia (thin edges), seborrheic dermatitis (severe dandruff), pseudofolliculitis barbae (razor bumps), and central centrifugal cicatricial alopecia are more common and/or require different management in people with curly hair.
 Dr. Browne will provide a thorough treatment regimen for your hair concerns.

 We all want skin and hair care that addresses our individual needs.
-To be treated in the Bay Area for ethnic hair and skin don’t hesitate to come and see the experts for a skin diagnosis.
+To be treated in the Bay Area for ethnic hair and skin don’t hesitate to come and see an expert for your skin diagnosis.
 Book an appointment now with Illustra Dermatology to see what ethnic skin and hair care solutions Dr. Browne has for you or to ask questions about what treatments can meet your skin and hair care needs.